BrandonXu6106/obsidianpublish/content/thoughts/Raft Consensus Algorithm.md

 A candidate remains a candidate until one of 3 events happens:

 1. It wins the election.
 It received votes from a majority of servers in the cluster.
 Majority rule ensures that at most one candidate can win the election for a particular term.
 It then sends heartbeat messages to all other servers to establish authority and prevent new elections.
 2. Another server establishes itself as leader.
-Received an AppendEntries [[RPC|RPC]] from another server claiming to be leader.
+Received an AppendEntries [[RPC.md|RPC]] from another server claiming to be leader.
 This claim is legitimate if the leader's term is at least as large as the candidate's current term.
 3. A period of time goes by with no winner.
 Possible if many followers become candidates at the same time, votes can be split so no candidate wins majority.
 When this happens, each candidate times out and starts a new election by incrementing its term and initiating another election.
 Raft uses randomized election timeouts to ensure split votes are rare.

 After a leader has been elected, it beings servicing client requests.

 ### Properties

-Generally, Raft will be able to elect and maintain a steady leader as long as the system roughly follows the timing requirement: `broadcastTime < 10 * electionTimeout < 100 * MTBF` where `broadcastTime` is amount of time for a server to send an [[RPC|RPC]] to every server in the cluster and `MTBF` is the mean time between failure for a server.
+Generally, Raft will be able to elect and maintain a steady leader as long as the system roughly follows the timing requirement: `broadcastTime < 10 * electionTimeout < 100 * MTBF` where `broadcastTime` is amount of time for a server to send an [[RPC.md|RPC]] to every server in the cluster and `MTBF` is the mean time between failure for a server.

 Broadcast time should be roughly an order of magnitude less than the election timeout so that leaders can reliably send heartbeat messages required to keep followers from starting elections (similar to having RTT be roughly a magnitude smaller than request timeout).